As writers and world travelers, one of the most common questions we get asked is, “How can I save money at Disney World?”

 Alternative Cards for Flights

 Already have this card?
 You’ll need to search for an alternative.
-Thankfully, Southwest has a few cards of their own.
+The Southwest Visa credit card comes in a few options that might interest you.

 There is an annual fee on the card of $69 and it is not waived.
 So, it does cost a little bit to earn your points.
 However, the minimum spending requirement on this card may be more attainable for some families.